withastro/docs/src/pages/en/guides/migrate-to-astro/from-nextjs.md

 ### Next Data Fetching to Astro

 Convert any instances of `getStaticProps()` to `Astro.glob()` to access data from other files in your project source.
-These data requests are done in the Astro frontmatter of the Astro component using the data.
+These data requests are made in the frontmatter of the Astro component using the data.

 See more about [local files imports with `Astro.glob()`](/en/guides/imports/#astroglob).